MikroElektronika/mikrosdk_click_v2/clicks/10dof/README.md

 ## Example Description

 > This is a example which demonstrates the use of 10DOF Click board.
-> It measures temperature, humidity and pressure data from the BME180 chip sensor
+> It measures temperature, and pressure data from the BME180 chip sensor
 > and accel, gyro and magnetometar coordinates values for X-axis, Y-axis and Z-axis.

 ### Example Libraries